rwb/ccjs652/README.md

 * 12/4 - Diversion: Wilson and Hoge (2013; [link](https://journals.sagepub.com/doi/full/10.1177/1541204012473132)); policy paper is due today.
 * 12/11 - School resource officers: Gottfredson et al. (2020; [link](https://onlinelibrary.wiley.com/doi/pdf/10.1111/1745-9133.12512))
 * 12/18 - Final exam

+#### Mid-Term Practice Questions

+* Short-answer questions

+1. Historically, there have been two major types of waiver: (1) legislative; and (2) judicial.
+Provide a one-sentence description of each type of waiver.
+The New York Juvenile Offender Law discussed in class is an example of which waiver type?
+2. Describe the common-law rule that historically governed the legal responsibility of children accused of crimes.
+3. Why is the issue of *mens rea* particularly relevant for juveniles charged with crimes?
+4. Suppose we do a study and find that kids who receive residential placement are more likely to offend in the future.
+Does this emonstrate that sanctions are criminogenic?
+Why or why not?
+5. In Gerald Gault’s case, the Arizona Supreme Court concluded that Gault was entitled to due process protections in the juvenile court.
+With that in mind, why did Gault appeal that court’s decision to the U.S. Supreme Court?
+6. In Roper v.
+Simmons (2005), Justice Kennedy discussed the deterrent effects of the death penalty for juvenile offenders.
+What did he conclude?
+7. One issue that arose in the Kent decision was the judge’s statement that he had conducted a “full investigation” prior to Kent’s waiver.
+How did the Supreme Court react to this statement?
+8. Associate Justice Hugo Black wrote a concurring opinion in the Gault case.
+How did his position differ from that of the other justices in the Court’s majority?
+9. Manski and Nagin’s (1999) study compared recidivism rates for Utah juveniles who received residential placement and juveniles who received probation.
+What did the study show?
+10. Identify and describe the three main aspects of socially responsible decisionmaking.
+How did the research discussed in class measure these characteristics?

+Essay Questions

+1. Labeling and deterrence theories make opposing predictions about the effects of sanctions on future criminal behavior.
+Gottfredson and Hirschi's general theory of crime makes its own prediction.
+Describe the reasoning underlying each theory’s predictions for how sanctions might affect juveniles.
+Describe the major strengths and weaknesses of research in this literature.
+2. Many scholars have argued that the U.S. Supreme Court’s decision in Roper v.
+Simmons (2005) reaffirms the bright line separating the juvenile and adult criminal justice systems.
+Do you agree with this statement?
+Why or why not?
+3. Gerald Gault's case serves as an example of how an adult might be sentenced more leniently than a juvenile charged with the same crime.
+Yet many scholars are concerned about the potential harshness of penalties for juveniles waived up to the adult system.
+Describe the core empirical issues that arise in the literature on waiver and transfer.
+Outline what you believe to be an important question or unresolved issue in this literature and sketch out how you might design a study to address that issue.
+Be sure to explain the strengths and weaknesses of your proposed approach.